unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

 ## Overview

-In this section, we will learn the basics of HTCondor in submitting and monitoring workloads, or "jobs".
-The typical cycle for a job is:
+In this section, we will learn the basics of HTCondor in submitting and monitoring workloads, or "jobs", which is extremely similar to job submission using other queueing systems, but differs in some ways that make HTC a lot easier.
+The typical cycle for a set of HTC jobs is:

-1. Job is submitted through the submit host
+1. Job(s) submitted to the queue on the submit server.
-2. Job is executed on the remote worker node.
-3. Job executes or fails and the logs and, if configured, outputs are transfered back to the login node.
+2. Job is matched to an execute server and user-indicated files transfered to a temporary job working directory.
+3. Job executable is executed in the job working directory on the execute server (executable needs to create output files in the 'current' or 'present' directory).
+4. HTCondor captures any executable errors and terminal output/error information, and transfers all newly-created files back to the submission directory on the submit server.

-In HTCondor we use a job submit file to describe how to execute the program, transfer data, and what the system requirements of a job are.
+In HTCondor the job submit file (separate from the job executable) communicates how many jobs to submit, what data to transfer to the job, and the resource requirements of the job(s).

 <!-- ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-quickstart/master/Images/jobSubmit.png) -->

+## Submit a 'Dummy' Job to learn HTCondor Submission

-## Job Execution Script
+### Job Execution Script

-We will get our examples using the `tutorial` command.

-Let's get started with the `quickstart` tutorial:

-    # creates a directory "tutorial-quickstart"
+We will retrieve data for some examples from the `tutorial` options on the OSG Connect Server.
+Let's get started with the `quickstart` tutorial, which will download a directory of job setup files named `tutorial-quickstart`:

     $ tutorial quickstart
-    # script and input files are inside this directory
+    Installing quickstart (master)...
+    Tutorial files installed in ./tutorial-quickstart.
+    Running setup in ./tutorial-quickstart...
     $ cd tutorial-quickstart

 We will look at two files in detail: `short.sh` and `tutorial01.submit`